 - 56. Organize a team for your book launch.

-- 57. Contact a local bookstore or other venue about hosting a book release party.
+- 57. Contact a local bookstore or other venues about hosting a book release party.

 - 58. Go on a book tour.

-- 59. Design merchandise for your books (like these Harry Potter t-shirts).
+- 59. Design merchandise for your books and consider a targeted advertisement.

-- 60. Make business cards with your photo and addresses to your author website and social media profile pages.
+- 60. Make business cards with your photo and addresses to your author's website and social media profile pages.

-- 61. Speak at book clubs about writing in your genre.
+- 61. Speak at book clubs about writing in your genre book genre marketing can be a surprisingly effective addition to your promotional campaign.

 - 62. Have book readings for your new book.
 Some possible venues:

 - Retirement homes

 - Elementary, junior high, or high schools depending on your target age group

 - Coffee shops

 - Community colleges

 - Nearby universities

 - Locally owned bookstores

 - Rehab centers

 - Hospitals

 - Libraries

 - Google+ Hangout

-- Churches

-- The setting (town, city) of your book.

-- Community events (i.e. fairs, picnics, festivals)

-- 63. Have book signings for your new book.

-- 64. Contact your local paper and ask them if they'd be interested in interviewing you.

-- 65. Contact the local paper of the town your book is set in about interviewing you.

-- 66. Contact your local radio station and ask them if they'd be interested in having you

-on their show.
-(These tips can help if you get the interview.)

-- 67. Contact the local radio station of the town your book is set in about having you on their show. - 68.
+- Churches - The setting (town, city) of your book. - Community events (i.e. fairs, picnics, festivals) - 63.
+Have book signings for your new book. - 64.
+Contact your local paper and ask them if they'd be interested in interviewing you. - 65.
+Contact the local paper of the town your book is set in about interviewing you. - 66.
+Contact your local radio station and ask them if they'd be interested in having you on their show.
+(These tips can help if you get the interview.) - 67.
+Contact the local radio station of the town your book is set in about having you on their show. - 68.
 Create an affiliate program. - 69.
 Join an affiliate program. - 70.
 Partner with organizations, clubs, and other groups that support a cause similar to the one that your book addresses.